How China is Changing the Global Patent System

 About MCLE Credit

-1.0 hours MCLE has been approved in Texas and Oklahoma.
+1.0 hours MCLE has been approved in Texas, Arkansas and Oklahoma.
 1.2 hours MCLE approved in Missouri.
-Application for pending in Virginia and Arkansas.
+Application for pending in Virginia.

 States including California, Florida, Illinois, Hawaii, New Jersey, New York, North Dakota and Wisconsin accept credits when a course has been approved by another MCLE jurisdiction, as has occurred here.